Australian Football International Cup: History

-The 2017 Australian Football International Cup once again featured 18 men's teams, including debutante Sri Lanka, reflecting the game's growth in the Indian subcontinent.
+The 2017 Australian Football International Cup once again featured eighteen men's teams, including debutante Sri Lanka, reflecting the game's growth in the Indian subcontinent.
 European teams were finding travel difficult, with northern European nations Finland, Denmark and Sweden (Sweden having competed in both the 2016 Europe Championships and also Denmark in the 2016 and 2017 EU Cups) pulling out, though Croatia and Germany made solid debuts.
 For the first time, the men's divisions were determined prior to the tournament instead of preliminary matches.
 Two themed rounds were featured: the School round, where matches were played at Victorian schools, and the Community round, as in 2014 where matches were played at suburban grounds in Melbourne and Geelong.
 Papua New Guinea won back-to-back men's titles, Croatia won a historic first Division 2 title.
 In the women's, Great Britain, Pakistan and the European Crusaders joined a record field of eight teams with no nations fielding more than one team.
 Ireland regained its women's title over Canada at Docklands Stadium in the first women's grand final match played as an AFL curtain raiser.

 The 2020 International Cup was scheduled for 21 July – 8 August in Sunshine Coast, Queensland.
 It was initially postponed until 2021 due to the COVID-19 pandemic before being cancelled altogether in 2021.
 Prior to the tournament several changes had been announced.
 Criteria were made more strict, reducing the number of Australian based players allowed to compete.
 New Zealand announced the planned entry of its first women's team.
-The AFL had, for the first time, announced capping the men's competition to 16 teams and the women's to eight.
+The AFL had, for the first time, announced capping the men's competition to sixteen teams and the women's to eight.

-In August 2021, the AFL announced that the IC would return in 2023 to align with its original three-year schedule.
-No host as yet been announced.
-On 22 April 2022, the AFL announced it was postponing the International Cup until 2024 citing "significant investment required from the AFL to host the event".
-The AFL did not commit to a host, but alluded to the possibility that the winning Sunshine Coast bid may stand.